Muz8786/Telangana-Growth-and-Analysis_PowerBI/README.md

 ## Overview

-This project analyzes Telangana’s major revenue-generating sectors, including TS-Ipass, TS-Transportation, and TS-Tourism.
+This project analyzes Telangana State(TS) major revenue-generating sectors Such as:

+TS-Ipass
+TS-Transportation
+TS-Tourism

 Using Power BI, the project identifies growth patterns, visualizes key insights, and highlights areas for potential expansion.

 ## Features 🚀